deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 “Shag wha?”

-“It’s like...
-It’s an affectionate way of...
-It means *’stupid melon’*.”
+“It’s like...It’s an affectionate way of...It means *’stupid melon’*.”
 Xiù smiled.

 “‘Dummy’?”

 “Yeah.”
 Xiù giggled again.
 “Stop worrying about it, dummy.
 I’m not your mom.”

 Allison laughed.
 “Okay.
-Okay...
-Thanks.”
+Okay...Thanks.”

 “Come on, we’re gonna be stuck together in a room like this for like *two years.”* Xiù pointed out.
 “They’re right, we’ve got to get used to *everything.* This one’s **easy** next to the shower.”